Protocol Design

 | Inventory Management | MMs adjust quotes based on exposure |

-Example: If Black-Scholes theoretical price is 51.50 (selling price, includes spread) and a bid of $48.50 (buying price).
+Example: If Black-Scholes theoretical price is $50.00, the MMM might quote an ask of $51.50 (selling price, includes spread) and a bid of $48.50 (buying price).
 The spread represents the MMM's profit margin.

 Portfolio Margin System